CharnelMouse/FPython/README.md

 Printing the data stack is currently a dedicated Forth class method.
 I'll change this later to be a word within the Forth.

-The defined words are stored with their expected minimum input stack size, and relative output stack size.
+Words are stored with their expected minimum input stack size, and relative output stack size.
-Later, this will be used to infer the same information for words defined by the user.
+This is also done for words defined by the user, and done by making use of the same information for the words it calls.
+If I ever let users define new "basic" words (equivalent to Forth letting words be written in Assembly), then I'd need to think about how to handle it there.